VDH Has a Conversation with Filmmaker Michael L. Pack

 And

-Police cars were set on fire.
+police cars were set on fire, people were beaten.

 And it didn't stop for three days until the

-rioters actually attacked the police chief,
+rioters actually attacked the police chief.

-And he was able to stop it within three hours through normal anti-riot police tactics.
+um lee brown and david dinkins personally and then they turned to their deputy police chief ray kelly and told him to stop it and he was able to stop it within three hours through normal anti-riot police tactics.

-Why do you
+Why do you?

-I just saw that Kamala Harris praised Al Sharpton on his 70th birthday, and he said he was a man who'd always spoke truth.
+I just saw, just not, it's not off topic.
+I just saw that Kamala Harris praised Al Sharpton on his 70th birthday, and he said he was a man that always spoke truth.

 and

-he he he told me in the interview, but it's not in the film, and he's said it many times.
+he, he, he told me in the interview, but it's not in the film, and he's said it many times.

-He said that in a conversation with Coretta Scott King, she convinced him to be more moderate, be more, to stay in the tradition of Reverend Reverend Martin Luther King Jr.
+He said that in a conversation with Coretta Scott King, she convinced him to be more moderate, be more, to stay in the tradition of Reverend Martin Luther King Jr.

-But he, you know, the fact is he did all these things and he hasn't always spoken the truth, as Kamala Harris says.
+But He, you know, the fact is he did all these things, and he hasn't always spoken the truth, as Kamala Harris says.
+But he's really been mainstreamed.

-He became a health,
+He became a health

 He had a special entree.